Kylie Jenner: Fans sure – with this photo she reveals the baby gender

 Ronan Keating is “worried sick”

 Worrying news from Ronan Keating, 44: His son Cooper, 4, is in hospital.
 “Not the 24 hours that I had imagined.
-But you never know what life has in store for you.
+But you never know what life has in store.
 This little guy is an absolute trooper.
 I’m overwhelmed by his strength and his charm,” writes the father of five to a photo of Cooper wearing a breathing apparatus.

 But the concern for the little man almost makes the singer despair: “Mom and Dad are worried sick and he takes it calmly.
 I am so incredibly grateful to the @chelwestft staff, you are great,” the 44-year-old continues .
 Keating does not reveal exactly why the four-year-old is in the hospital.
 His fans wish the family a lot of strength and promise to pray for Cooper.